 Once you have answered these questions, you can basically pick the right feeder from our product list.
 We usually have several feeder types that are suitable multiple combinations.
 You can also always email us, call us, or fill out a consultation request online, and we can work with you to make the right choice.

 In our webshop you can order spare parts for feeding troughs or piglet covers online.
 Of course you can always contact us by phone or email if you want advice on feeding troughs, piglet covers or floor heating systems.

-We sell our products through stable fitters, who can also install the products for you and provide aftercare.
-If you have a designated barn cleaner, please let us know.
+We sell our products through stable equipment suppliers, who can also install the products for you and provide aftercare.
+If you have a designated stable cleaner, please let us know.
 In case you have never had contact with a stable furnisher before, we will look for the stable furnisher closest to you.

 This is a choice that you may have to make yourself in consultation with your veterinarian or advisor.
 It is often a personal choice and it also has to do with the space you have in your pen.
 A nipple as close to the feeder as possible or in the feeder with a separate drinking trough is our preference.
 We can also provide every trough with a drinking nipple (except for dry feeders) or even leave it out.
 For the dry feeders we supply we also have matching single or multiple drinkers from our own production.
 In particular, the duo drinkers we offer in our program are sold very widely and are also very inexpensive in price.
 The fact that the pigs from 2 different pens see each other during drinking brings great advantages.
 After more than 50 years of experience, we can say that we are convinced of the saying: seeing food, means eating; but seeing drink, means drinking.
 And drinking is often underestimated.